DitoHI/cosmosdb-graphql-boilerplate/README.md

 # Public Blog API

 Open Data for Blog API. **Anyone** can use it.
 Every when.
 Every where.
-Good news for the Front End Engineer, you will not be bothered again to build the back end API first :muscle:
+Good news for the Front End Engineer, you will not be bothered again to build the back end API first.

+Check out the demo [https://admiring-beaver-05372e.netlify.com](https://admiring-beaver-05372e.netlify.com)

 ## Tech Stacks